Strong accessibility for finitely presented groups: --structures

 \section{$\HH$--structures}

-There is no natural way to construct an $\HH$--complex for each group $L$ in a hierarchy $\HH$.
-To get around this difficulty we define an $\HH$--structure, which is a combination of a hierarchy (distinct from $\HH$!) and a collection $\HH$--complexes for terminal groups in the hierarchy.
-We associate to each group $L$ in $\HH$ an $\HH$--structure $\mathcal{X}_L$ and show in \S\ref{sec::stabilizing} that for groups sufficiently far down the hierarchy the $\HH$--structures are essentially hierarchies whose terminal vertex groups are $\HH$--elliptic or slender.
+There is no natural way to construct an $\HH$--complex for each group $L$ in a hierarchy $\HH$ without losing control over the number of orbits of triangles.
+To get around this difficulty we define an $\HH$--structure, which is a combination of a hierarchy $\mathcal{X}$ (distinct from $\HH$!) and a collection of $\HH$--complexes (Recall Definition \ref{def::hhcomplex}.) for terminal groups in $\mathcal{X}.$ We associate, to each group $L$ in a slender hyperbolic hierarchy $\HH$, an $\HH$--structure $\mathcal{X}_L$ and show in \S\ref{sec::stabilizing} that for groups sufficiently far down the hierarchy the $\HH$--structures may be taken to have terminal vertex groups which are $\HH$--elliptic or slender.
+This will complete the proof of Theorem~\ref{thm::maintheorem}.

-\begin{definition} Let $\HH$ be a hierarchy for a group $H$.
-An \emph{$\HH$--structure} of a group $L<H$ is a finite hierarchy over slender or small edge groups equipped with an action, for each terminal vertex group $V$ of $\mathcal{X}_L$, of $V$ on an $\HH$--complex $X_V$.
-The complexity $\covo(\mathcal{X}_L)$ is the total number of orbits of triangles over all $X_V$. \end{definition}
+\begin{definition} Let $\HH$ be a hierarchy of a group $H$.
+An \emph{$\HH$--structure} on a group $L<H$ is a finite hierarchy over slender or small edge groups equipped with an action, for each terminal group $V$ of $\mathcal{X}_L$, of $V$ on an $\HH$--complex $X_V$.
+If $X_V$ is not a point then $V$ is \emph{nondegenerate}, and if $X_V$ is a point then $V$ is \emph{degenerate}.
+The complexity $\covo(\mathcal{X}_L)$ is the total number of orbits of triangles over all $X_V$ under their respective actions.